mpommer/financial-markets-in-Java/README.md

 Collections of useful operations for financial markets in Java.

-1) Analytic forulas and useful operations on matrices and vectors
+1) Analytic formulas and useful operations on matrices and vectors
 - useful operations on matrices and vector: Enables often used operation like append, cbind, rbind or min max on vectors and matrices.
 Furthermore the code enables more complex operations like transpose and inverse.
--Analytic formulas in the context of financial markets: Enables for example the use of the black scholes and the bachelier formula for options.
+- Analytic formulas in the context of financial markets: Enables for example the use of the black scholes and the bachelier formula for options.
 Furthermore I added a test class in order to demonstrate how to use the methods.
+- Bisection: Finds the zero point of a function.
+Furthermore contains a method to calculate the pq formula in a numerically stable way.

 2) Automatic backward differentiation
 The clss performs the Automatic backward differentiation algorithm, i.e. diverentiate equations.
 The class RandomVariable enables the use of vectors.